Kanabee/StockTrend/README.md

 when only 127 actually rise.
 Acting on that would mean 72 losing entries, and transaction costs alone would erase the margin.

-ROC-AUC of 0.582 is the one figure above chance that means something: the model ranks up-days above down-days slightly better than random.
-Whether that ranking is exploitable at any decision threshold is examined below.
+ROC-AUC of 0.582 is the one figure above chance that means something on this
+ticker: the model ranks up-days above down-days slightly better than random.
+Restricting to high-conviction days lifts precision to 62.3% at a 0.525 threshold, 8.5 points above the base rate.

+**That apparent signal does not survive contact with other markets.** Run across six US and Japanese series, mean ROC-AUC is **0.5015** — chance — and the edge over baseline is negative on five of six.
+Apple's result sits 1.5 standard deviations above a distribution centred on nothing.
+See the cross-market comparison below.

 Note that **F1 is lower than the naive baseline would score.** Predicting "Up" every single day yields F1 = 0.700 against the model's 0.632, because the